Monterey Medical Malpractice Attorneys

 - Your treatment was delayed for an unreasonable period of time

-Do not wait to contact a lawyer.
+Do not wait to contact an Monterey Medical Malpractice Attorneys.
 The statute of limitations restricts the time you have to file your claim.
 The law also requires that physicians receive 90 days notice of the intention of filing the lawsuit, and limits non-economic damages like pain and suffering to $250,000.
 Your judgment may be further offset by payments you have received from your insurance, government agencies, and other collateral sources.

-Speak to an attorney for a more detailed analysis of your case.
+Speak to an Monterey Medical Malpractice Attorney for a more detailed analysis of your case.
 The initial consultation is free, and if we take your personal injury case, we will not get paid unless we obtain a favorable verdict or settlement.
 We bear all the upfront costs of preparing your case for trial, and support the hiring of expert witnesses with the pertinent education and training to testify on your behalf.

 Case Study: Medical Malpractice by Gynecologist